android/health-samples/health-services/README.md

 > Note: The Health Services API is in alpha release, meaning that [APIs may be added, removed, or changed](https://developer.android.com/jetpack/androidx/versions).
 We do not recommend developing a production app against the API at the current time, or making plans that depend on the API becoming stable or widely available at a specific time.

-> Note: Many of these sample apps make use of fragments which have [some drawbacks](https://developer.android.com/training/wearables/views/navigation#implement-nav).
-For new apps, we now recommend using [Wear Compose](https://developer.android.com/training/wearables/compose) for your UI.

 Samples
 -------